soedinglab/BaMM_webserver/README.md

 * The webserver code inside the container is in `$WEBSERVER_DIR/BaMM_webserver`.
 Changes to that code should be automatically be available in the server.
 The webserver has to be started from `~/git_repositories/BaMM_webserver` however.
 * All files created by the webserver are accessible on the host in `$WEBSERVER_DIR/media_db`
+* If the database layout in the models.py file is changed, one hack to apply these changes is:
+** docker-compose down
+** remove everything in media_db, redis_db and mysql_db
+** docker-compose up; "wait until the database is rebuilt" ** docker-compose down
+** Now you can use the docker container as usual with docker-compose up